dabeaz/curio/README.rst

 to provide a robust environment for running and controlling concurrent tasks.

+**Q: Is there a Curio sticker?

+A: No.

 **Q: How big is curio?**

 A: The complete library currently consists of fewer than 2500 lines of